popsUlfr/steamos-btrfs/README.md

 - `autodefrag`: small random writes are queued up for defragmentation, invests more effort during writes to achieve as much contiguous data as possible.
 Interesting for games where more fragmentation can lead to loading stutter.
 - `subvol=@`: by default it will create a subvolume `@` (can be changed in the config) which is used as real root of the filesystem.
 SD Cards formatted as btrfs will be searched for the `@` subvolume or fallback to `/`.
 - `ssd_spread`:  attempts to allocate into bigger and aligned chunks of unused space for a potential performance boost on SD cards.
+- `nodiscard`: disables continuous discarding of freed blocks.
+There's already an fstrim timer that will periodically TRIM the drives.
 - `commit`: (not by default) the commit interval, you may achieve good results by raising it to something like 120 seconds `commit=120` especially on the SD card

 ### F2FS mount options